TheRealCodeVoyage/JS_Frameworks_and_Servers/docs/labs/Lab10.md

 ---

 ## 🔐 Step 2 – Configure Environment Variables

+>🧭 Creating an IAM User with Full S3 Access in AWS
+>	1. Log in to AWS Management Console
+>Go to https://console.aws.amazon.com/iam/ and open the IAM (Identity and Access Management) service.
+>	2. Create a New User
+>	•	Click Users → Add users.
+>	•	Enter a username (e.g., s3-admin-user).
+>	•	Select Access key – Programmatic access if you need CLI or SDK access, and/or AWS Management Console access for web login.
+>	•	Set a password if console access is enabled.
+>	3. Attach Permissions
+>	•	Choose Attach policies directly.
+>	•	Search for and select AmazonS3FullAccess.
+>	•	This grants the user full permissions to manage all S3 buckets and objects.
+>	4. Review and Create User
+>	•	Review the details and click Create user.
+>	•	Once created, note the Access key ID and Secret access key

 In `.env` (backend), add the S3 settings you collected earlier:
 ```
 S3_REGION=us-west-2                # match your bucket